david-zwicker/video-analysis/segmentation_tracking/README.md

-Tracker for locating mouse tails in microscopy videos
+Tracker for locating mouse tails in microscope videos This algorithm locates tails in the video and follows them over time.
+It also locates the center line of the tail and does line scans on both sides, which can then be combined for kymographs.

 TODO
 ----
-* locate the curved side (which should be the ventral one)
-    - cut the shape between the two endpoints and use the larger half
-* determine the curve along which we will do the linescan
 * align the linescans of different experiments
-* construct a kymograph